Spiriva® (tiotropium bromide)

 - Difficulty breathing

 These are not all the possible side effects of Spiriva.
-Talk to your doctor about what to expect when taking Spiriva.
-You also should call your doctor if you have any changes that concern you when taking Spiriva.
+Talk to your doctor about what to expect or if you experience any changes that concern you during treatment with Spiriva.

 Things to know about Spiriva